echemdb/unitpackage/README.md

 Collections for specific measurement types can be created, which provide additional accessibility to the meatadata or simplify the representation of such data in common plot types.
 An example of such a collection can be found on [echemdb.org](https://www.echemdb.org), which shows Cyclic Voltammetry data annotated following [echemdb's metadata schema](https://github.com/echemdb/metadata-schema), which can be stored in a `CVCollection`

-Collections can be generated from or from local files or data published in repositories such as on [echemdb.org](https://www.echemdb.org)
+Collections can be generated from local files or data published in repositories such as on [echemdb.org](https://www.echemdb.org)

 Detailed installation instructions, description of the modules, advanced usage examples, including local collection creation, are provided in our